bear-research-lab/bear-research-lab.github.io/index.md

 ---
 <div align="center"><strong>
-If you are interested in joining our lab, please check out the <a href="/join-us/">Join Us</a> page for more information.
+If you are interested in joining our lab,<br>
+please check out the <a href="/join-us/">Join Us</a> page for more information.
 </strong></div>